datacommonsorg/data/scripts/rff/climate_wildfire_smoke/README.md

+# Climate/Wildfire/Smoke Data Processing Scripts

+The scripts in this folder are used to process the source data described below in order to produce the final csv output to be used together with the tmcf file.
+The scripts are numbered to indicate the execution order, this is further described along with input/output files for each script in a table below.

 **Data Sources**

 1. Temperature, precipitation, and vapor pressure deficit data were obtained from PRISM Climate Group, Oregon State University.
 Available at: [https://prism.oregonstate.edu/recent/](https://prism.oregonstate.edu/recent/)